slaveOftime/Fun.Blazor/README.md

 This is a project to make F# developer to write blazor easier.

 It is based on [bolero](https://github.com/fsbolero/Bolero) and  [Feliz.Engine](https://github.com/alfonsogarciacaro/Feliz.Engine) before. \
 Now **(in V2)** the dependency of bolero is removed to make it lighter.
-Feliz style is also not recommend and maybe deprecated in the future because it will cause more allocation and render loop than CE style, also it is too verbose as a DSL.
+Feliz style is deprecated because it will cause more allocation and render loop than CE style, also it is too verbose as a DSL.

 ## Docs